Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

-* event handler initialization in struct pcmcia_driver (as of 2.6.13) The event handler is notified of all events, and must be initialized as the event() callback in the driver's struct pcmcia_driver.
+* event handler initialization in struct pcmcia_driver (as of 2.6.13) The event handler is notified of all events, and must be initialized as the woke event() callback in the woke driver's struct pcmcia_driver.

 * pcmcia/version.h should not be used (as of 2.6.13)
    This file will be removed eventually.